 The colorful and modern design is engaging, easy to manage and simple to follow as you build your portfolio.
 Plus, you can use copy trading to align yourself with best practices if you want to get consistent results instead of making educated guesses every day.

 Moomoo offers its users commission-free trading on over 5,000 stocks and ETFs with free access to Level 2 market data.
 That data is paired with over 50 technical indicators and other tools that are ideal for active or advanced traders looking for lower costs and more advanced trading tools.
+The brokerage account is also protected by the SIPC.

 The app works well for active traders who need to make quick decisions, get their orders in as fast as possible and review the indicators that match their strategies.
 This is especially important because active traders are playing the numbers every day and sticking to a plan they’ve already created.